Bunty: Isn't it obvious? He's a professional flying rooster. He flies from farm to farm, giving demonstrations.

 - Kirby: King Dedede is a possible example.
 He looks to possibly be a penguin, and just like Kirby, he can fly by puffing up like a balloon.

-- In Joust, one of the players' mounts is a flying ostrich.
+- In Joust, the first player's mount is a flying ostrich.

 - Mega Man X: